Leedehai/tidy-project/README.md

 - `clang_format.py`: format a file or the repo with program [clang-format](https://clang.llvm.org/docs/ClangFormat.html) (you need to install it) according to the repo's `.clang-format` file.
 - `whitespace.py`: check whitespace discipline of one file or the repo, e.g. no tabs is C++ files.
 - `filename_match.py`: check whether filename matches with the file name in the head comment of a file.
-- `dirname_discipline`: check directory name discipline, e.g. `unit-test/` exists if `include/` exists, and no conflicting module names.
+- `dirname_discipline.py`: check directory name discipline, e.g. `unit-test/` exists if `include/` exists, and no conflicting module names.

 Each script above can be used as a Python library as well.